-The world economy was showing solid momentum in growth before the recent price spike.
+A. No, we do not believe that a recession is a foregone conclusion.
+Prior to the invasion, the world economy was showing solid momentum in growth.
 Europe was coming out of pandemic lockdowns, while the U.S. economy had been recovering since the second half of 2020 and was expected to post above-average gains in the first quarter (although that estimate will likely come down given current energy and food spikes).

-Even with oil prices climbing in the wake of Russia's attack, households and businesses are generally still in good shape.
+Even with oil prices surging in the wake of Russia's attack, households and businesses are generally still in good shape.
 This is especially true in the U.S., where there remains ample excess savings at the higher end of the income scale.
 Although gross domestic product growth is expected to slow, we maintain a relatively solid outlook for the world's major economies.